Valer7a/Repositories/README.md

 # Repositories

-This repository is intended to collect the links bringing to all my projects available in internet:
+This repository is intended to collect the links bringing to all my projects available on the internet:

 ### Developed with Python: